wfroese/wfroese.github.io/_drafts/2019-year-in-review.md

 1. [The Manager's Path (Camille Fourner)](https://willfroese.com/blog/the-managers-path)
 2. [Software Estimation: Demystifying the Black Art (Steve McConnell)](https://willfroese.com/blog/software-estimation)
 3. [Designing Data-Intensive Applications (Martin Kleppman)](https://www.amazon.ca/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321)
-4. Foundation (Isaac Asimov) - Known as one of the best sci-fi series of all time, it lived up to it's reputation.
+4. [Foundation (Isaac Asimov)](https://www.amazon.com/Foundation-Isaac-Asimov-ebook/dp/B000FC1PWA/ref=sr_1_1?keywords=foundation+asimov&qid=1577894803&sr=8-1) - Known as one of the best sci-fi series of all time, it lived up to it's reputation.
 5. [Foundryside (Robert Jackson Bennett)](https://www.amazon.com/Foundryside-Novel-Founders-Trilogy-Book-ebook/dp/B077RG422Z/ref=sr_1_1?keywords=foundryside&qid=1573960027&sr=8-1) - A sci-fi/fantasy that actually manages to be unique, and the start of a new series.

 ## Fitness

 This was a bit of a mixed bag, unfortunately.
-I've wanted to get stronger for years now, but every time I try I remember how much I dislike the gym.
+I've wanted to build up my strength for years now, but every time I try I remember how much I dislike the gym.
 I'm trying again anyway, with a bit of extra motivation since I've turned 30 now.
 I'm also really starting to feel how my office job is affecting me, as I've lost a lot of flexibility over the last few years.
 I've had some success with getting to the gym more regularly in the last few months, so I'm hoping to continue that into next year.

 One positive was that I played baseball the entire summer with no injuries, which hasn't happened in a couple years.
-These days I don't have time to go out several times a week, so all I do is pitch, usually every 10-14 days for so.
+These days I don't have time for baseball several times a week, so all I do is pitch, usually once every two weeks or so.
 The last few years I've had arm injuries, but this year was clean!

 ## Goals